ananthuksanthosh/office-network-simulation/README.md

 🏢 Enterprise Office Network Simulation (GNS3)

-A practical enterprise network simulation built using GNS3 and Cisco 7200 routers.
-This project demonstrates real-world networking concepts such as routing, NAT, DHCP, and firewall implementation using ACLs.
+A hands-on enterprise network simulation built using GNS3 and Cisco 7200 routers, designed to replicate a real-world office network environment.
+This project demonstrates key networking concepts including routing, NAT, DHCP, network segmentation, and firewall implementation using ACLs.

 ---

 📌 Project Overview

-This project simulates a small enterprise network with multiple departments and a customer network.
-It focuses on secure communication, controlled access, and internet connectivity.
+This project simulates a small enterprise infrastructure consisting of multiple internal departments and an external customer network.
+The primary goal is to ensure:

+- Secure communication between internal networks
+- Controlled access to sensitive systems
+- Reliable internet connectivity using NAT
+- Efficient IP management using DHCP

+The design follows a simplified core-edge architecture, commonly used in real enterprise networks.

 ---

 🏗️ Network Architecture

+The network is structured into different layers and functional components:

-- Core Router (CORE-RTR) – Internal routing and firewall enforcement
+- Core Router (CORE-RTR)
+  Handles internal routing between subnets and enforces firewall policies using ACLs

-- Edge Router (EDGE-RTR) – Internet gateway with NAT configuration
+- Edge Router (EDGE-RTR)
+  Acts as the gateway to external networks and provides internet access using NAT

-- Core Switch (CORE-SW) – Connects internal office devices
+- Core Switch (CORE-SW)
+  Connects all internal office devices and enables LAN communication

-- Office Network – HR, IT, Finance departments
+- Office Network
+  Includes departmental systems such as:

+  - HR
+  - IT
+  - Finance

-- Admin Network – Secure subnet with restricted access
+- Admin Network
+  A highly secure subnet with restricted inbound access

-- Customer Network – DHCP-enabled network for external users
+- Customer Network
+  A dynamic network where devices receive IP addresses using DHCP

 ---

 🌐 IP Addressing Scheme

-## 🌐 IP Addressing Scheme
+The network is divided into logical subnets for scalability and security.

 | Network            | Subnet              | Description                         |
 |------------------|--------------------|-------------------------------------|